schubergphilis/regional-network/README.md

 endpoints it will be forwarded to the transit gateway that will handle it accordingly.

-Egress VPC:
+### Egress VPC

 A VPC designed for the express purpose of handling and centralizing all egress traffic from the private subnets in the network landscape.

-Dns Resolvers:
+### Dns Resolvers

-    Optional Route53 resolvers that function in the OUTBOUND direction to provide DNS forwarding capability for VPCs to non native resolvers (useful in hybrid deployments).
+Optional Route53 resolvers that function in the [OUTBOUND](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-forwarding-outbound-queries.html) direction to provide DNS forwarding capability for VPCs to non native resolvers (useful in hybrid deployments).
-    Optional Route53 resolvers that function in the INBOUND direction to provide dns resolving capabilities for foreign systems. (useful in hybrid deployments, working as an upstream forwarder for an Active directory deployment, for example)
+Optional Route53 resolvers that function in the [INBOUND](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html) direction to provide dns resolving capabilities for foreign systems. (useful in hybrid deployments, working as an upstream forwarder for an Active directory deployment, for example)

+## Relation to the code

+From the points above the VPCs per environment, the MESH VPCs, and the Service VPC are handled by the vpc-layout module